0xi4o/i4o.dev/README.md

   pnpm dev
 ```

 ## Roadmap

 -   [x] Add about page
 -   [x] Add projects, now, uses pages
+-   [ ] Update home page
 -   [ ] Add resume page
 -   [ ] Import blog posts from Ghost
 -   [ ] Add subscribe component (maybe?)
 -   [ ] RSS
 -   [ ] Sitemap and other SEO stuff

 ## License

 (Inspired by [leerob](https://github.com/leerob/leerob.io/blob/main/LICENSE.txt)'s license)

 -   You are free to use this code as inspiration or use it directly.
-- Any content (blog posts, personal info, page copy, images, etc) are the property of the author and must not be copied or derived to form other content.
+-   Any and all content (blog posts, personal info, page copy, images, etc) are the property of the author and must not be copied or derived to form other content.
-- Crediting the author is appreciated.
+-   Crediting the author is appreciated but not required.

 No confusing license.
 Be kind and help others learn.